-8 Pursuant to A.R.S.§15-2401(2), supplemental materials must be required or recommended by the curriculum.
-Supplemental material means relevant materials directly related to the course of study for which they are being used to introduce content and instructional strategies or that enhance, compliment, enrich, extend, or support the curriculum.
+8 Curriculum includes all the resources used for teaching and learning the standards (textbooks, reading material, lesson plans).
+Pursuant to A.R.S.§15-2401(2), supplemental materials must be required or recommended by the curriculum.
+Supplemental means relevant materials directly related to the course of study for which they are being used to introduce content and instructional strategies or that enhance, compliment, enrich, extend, or support the curriculum.
 A.A.C.
 R7-2-1501(14).
 Note: Although an Account Holder may have an item that qualifies as a supplemental material, the item must still be required or recommended by a curriculum pursuant to statute.